- 65% response rate

 I used to work in the financial sector but moved to the real estate sector recently.
 My majors back in college and grad school were finance and engineering.

 I also enjoy the outdoors and love sports such as soccer, running and biking.
 I've run a few marathons and did an Ironman distance triathlon recently so that kept me occupied.
 I've been to around 80 countries and hope to keep going when opportunity arises.

 I think everyone is like a book with their own story and Couchsurfing just delivers the book to my front door.

-Other things I like are bookstores, exploring, running around Central Park and reading, meeting random people..restaurants, bars/clubs, live music, comedy/improv...open for anything
+Other things I like are bookstores, exploring, running around Central Park and reading, meeting interesting people..restaurants, bars/clubs, live music, comedy/improv..